ALLOWING YOUR HOME TO STAND OUT

 Have you seen homes that are for sale that state “seller to offer buyer credit of ‘x dollars’ in lieu of new carpets”?
 This isn’t uncommon and yet it is not the best selling tactic.
 Appraisers look to see that all flooring is in OK condition.
 Any significant fraying or missing carpet, may become a funding condition – which means you (the seller) have to replace it anyways!
 Replacing carpets that are heavily worn or stained may cause a buyer to pause before making an offer.
 And may reduce an offer much more than just the price of installing new carpet or flooring.
 By installing new flooring, you stay in the driver seat when negotiating the contracting.

 Our inventory of homes in Tacoma is mostly older homes, many of which still have original hard or soft wood floors.
 These charming features of older homes are highly sought after by home buyers.
 If your original wood floors have serious wear-and-tear and they are thick enough to refinish, considering refinishing them.
-If you have to pick and choose where to do this, prioritize primary living spaces, such as the living, dining and kitchen.
+If you have to pick and choose where to do this, prioritize primary living spaces, such as the living, dining and kitchen when preparing your home for sale.

 For tile floors, only replace tiles that are broken.
 This too may become a funding condition for appraisers.
 While you’re at it, schedule the grout to be cleaned!
 If planning to clean your carpets, hire a professional who can do both..
 Do not neglect your tile and grout in the shower!